Effective-Hamiltonian reconstruction through Bloch-wave interferometry in bulk GaAs driven by strong THz fields: Abstract

 \section{Abstract}

-Effective Hamiltonians are powerful tools for understanding the emergent phenomena in condensed matter systems.
-Reconstructing an effective Hamiltonian directly from experimental data is challenging due to the complex relationship between Hamiltonian parameters and observables.
-Complimentary to angle-resolved photoemission spectroscopy (ARPES), which probes surface electronic properties, bulk-sensitive techniques based on high-order harmonic generation (HHG) and high-order sideband generation (HSG) have shown strong potential for Hamiltonian reconstruction.
-Here, we reconstruct an effective three-band electron-hole Hamiltonian in bulk GaAs based on HSG induced by quasi-continuous near-infrared (NIR) and terahertz (THz) lasers.
-We perform polarimetry of high-order sidebands with varying wavelength and polarization of the NIR laser, as well as the strength of the THz field, to systematically explore the information encoded in the sidebands.
-Based on previous understanding of HSG in bulk GaAs in terms of Bloch-wave interferometry, an analytic model is derived to quantitatively connect the effective-Hamiltonian parameters with the measured sideband electric fields under strong, low-frequency THz fields.
-Assuming that the exciton reduced mass and the parameter that defines the hole Bloch wavefunctions in bulk GaAs are known from existing absorbance and HSG experiments, we show that the bandgap of GaAs, two dephasing constants associated with two electron-hole species, and an additional effective Hamiltonian parameter that determines the electron-hole reduced masses, can be simultaneously and unambiguously determined through Bloch-wave interferometry.
-The extracted parameters yield quantitative agreement between experiment and theory, validating our reconstruction procedure.
-We thus demonstrate the full capability of Hamiltonian reconstruction by combining absorbance spectroscopy and HSG experiments.
-Our results indicate that broadening of the electron-hole wavepackets during their acceleration in the THz field significantly contributes to the decay of sideband intensity as a function of sideband order.
-We find that the extracted bandgap of GaAs is approximately 13\,meV higher than the expected value based on previous absorbance measurements.
-Quantum kinetic analysis suggests that, in the HSG experiments, the electron-hole energy could have been renormalized through Fr\"ohlich interaction that is modified by the strong THz fields.
-We also show that the energy threshold in emission of optical phonons can be suppressed by applying a strong THz field, leading to nearly constant dephasing rates.
-Our work provides an opportunity to explore possible modification of the polaron effects under strong THz fields.
+Reconstructing effective Hamiltonians of condensed matter systems directly from experimental data is challenging because of the intricate relationship between Hamiltonian parameters and observables.
+Here, we reconstruct an effective three-band electron-hole Hamiltonian in bulk GaAs based on high-order sideband generation (HSG) induced by quasi-continuous near-infrared (NIR) and terahertz (THz) lasers.
+We perform polarimetry of high-order sidebands while varying the wavelength and polarization of the NIR laser, as well as the strength of the THz field (27 to 64\,kV/cm at 447\,GHz).
+An analytic model is derived to incorporate the effects of both dephasing and quantum fluctuations around the semiclassical electron-hole recollision pathways.
+Surprisingly, the contribution of quantum fluctuations to the decay of sideband intensity with increasing sideband order is comparable to the contribution of dephasing.
+Assuming that the exciton reduced mass and the single parameter that defines the hole Bloch wavefunctions in bulk GaAs are known from previous experiments, we simultaneously and unambiguously determine through Bloch-wave interferometry the following: the effective Hamiltonian parameter that determines the electron-hole reduced masses, $\xi=0.125\pm0.011$; the bandgap of GaAs at 30\,K, $E_{\rm g}=1.530\pm0.001$\,eV; and two dephasing constants associated with two electron-hole species, $\Gamma_{\rm E-HH}=10.4\pm0.2$\,meV and $\Gamma_{\rm E-LH}=7.6\pm0.2$\,meV.
+We demonstrate that full Hamiltonian reconstruction can be achieved by combining HSG measurements with absorbance spectroscopy.
+Unexpectedly, we find that the extracted bandgap of GaAs is about 10\,meV larger than the value inferred from previous absorbance measurements.
+Quantum-kinetic analysis suggests that, in the HSG experiments, the electron-hole energy may be renormalized through Fr\"ohlich interaction that is modulated by the strong THz fields.
+We also show that the energy threshold for optical-phonon emission can be suppressed by applying a strong THz field, leading to nearly constant dephasing rates.
+Our work provides an opportunity to explore possible modification of polaronic effects under strong THz fields.
+We show that polarimetry of high-order sidebands, together with interband absorption measurements, symmetry analysis, and analytic theory, can potentially enable reconstruction of effective Hamiltonians for other direct-gap insulators and semiconductors, whose bulk is not directly accessible to surface-sensitive techniques such as angle-resolved photoemission spectroscopy (ARPES).